Curriculum and Milestones

 The Annenberg Ph.D. program is structured to provide flexibility for students, in regular consultation with their advisors, to design a personalized curriculum tailored to their specific interests.
 A well-chosen set of courses should provide students with an understanding of the field broadly, coupled with more in-depth knowledge of the theories, methods, and research findings most relevant to their area of specialization.

-Twenty classes are required for the Ph.D.; up to five of these may be transferred from a previous Master’s program with approval from the student’s academic advisor.
-(Please note that transferring three or more classes will reduce funding by one semester.)
+A minimum of seventeen classes are required for the Ph.D.; up to four of these may be transferred from a previous Master’s program with approval from the student’s academic advisor.

 While no other specific courses are required, all Ph.D. students must take a course with each of at least five different members of the ASC graduate faculty, with the goal of ensuring students encounter a diverse range of approaches to Communication.